awsdocs/amazon-chime-sdk-developer-guide/doc_source/case-5.md

 # Ending a call<a name="case-5"></a>

-When your SIP media application receives a hangup on any leg of a call, the application invokes a Lambda function\.
-See the following code example\.
+When your SIP media application receives a hangup on any call leg, the application invokes the Lambda function with the HANGUP invocation event type\.
+See the following example\.

 ```
-// if LEG-A receives a disconnect, i.e., invitee hangs up
+// if LEG-A receives a hangup, such as attendee hangs up
 {
     "SchemaVersion": "1.0",
     "Sequence": 6,